 HIPEC is a state-of-the-art procedure for treating cancers that have spread to the abdomen.
 In the past, patients with advanced cancers have had few medical alternatives.
 Today, HIPEC offers a new treatment option – even for people who have been told they have no options.

-Froedtert Hospital in Milwaukee, Wis., is a leading center of HIPEC surgery in the Midwest and the nation.
-Today, our physicians are international leaders in HIPEC research, and they have helped develop many HIPEC cancer treatment advances.
-Our program is also a world leader in using advanced imaging technologies in the early detection of cancers that can be treated with HIPEC.
+Froedtert Hospital in Milwaukee, Wis., is a leading center for HIPEC surgery.
+Our physicians are active in HIPEC research and developing many HIPEC cancer treatment advances.
+Our Radiology Department is a leader in using advanced imaging technologies in the early detection of cancer, including cancers that can be treated with HIPEC.

 HIPEC Procedure Uses Cytoreductive Surgery and Chemotherapy